Kiss Them for Me (film): Production

-When Wald acquired the property Richard Widmark was approached to reprise his Crewson role, but was quickly passed over once Cary Grant expressed interest in the project.
+When Wald acquired the property Richard Widmark was approached to reprise his Crewson role but was quickly passed over once Cary Grant expressed interest in the project.
 The film was the first of four collaborations between Stanley Donen and Grant.

 The screenplay toned down many cynical anti-war profiteer dialogues of the play and made the Alice character a war worker rather than a "Victory Girl".
 The film was the feature film debut of both Ray Walston and Nathanial Frey, who had appeared together in Damn Yankees on stage, as well as Suzy Parker.

 The film was shot on various locations in San Francisco.
 At the end of the film, USS Boxer, an Essex-class aircraft carrier, can be seen launching a Douglas A-1 Skyraider type aircraft, though the Skyraider type was not actually used in World War II.

 Reception

-When released in late 1957, Kiss Them for Me was greeted with negative reviews.
-Critics called the film "vapid" and "ill-advised"; not to mention "no good".
-When the film did not recoup its production costs, Twentieth Century-Fox appeared to punish cast members, especially Jayne Mansfield, whose career was tossed on the back burner by the studio.
-Mansfield was resilient, however, and after several more years of starring roles landed on the Top 10 list of Box Office Attractions for 1963.
+In October 1958 Wald reported the film made a loss of $400,000.
+It was one of Wald's few financial failures around this time.